danielaparker/acons/README.md

 (2) [2,6,10]
 ```

-#### Iterate over row major arrays and columns
+#### Iterate over row major arrays and views

+The member function `begin()` returns an iterator to the first element in the
+array or view.
 Row major (C-style) arrays are traversed in memory order by rows.
+The member function `end()` returns an iterator positioned at one past the last
+element in the array or view.

 ```c++
 #include <iostream>